ubccr/akrr/docker/namd/README.md

 It seems to run correctly without a problem, except it is taking a bit long Other than that, this Docker image should be more or less set to go, similar to other docker setups

+NOTE: The cat doesn't work since the out files are binary...
+Perhaps also want to check on output of the whole thing, unsure how accurate it is
+Also check with mpi setup, unsure if done correctly